plehatron/contacts-app/README.md

 - Test that confirmation dialog is shown when clicked on delete button.
 - Test that contact is actually gone once the deletion is confirmed.

 **1.3.
-As a user I can check/uncheck a contact as favorite directly from the list view, edit view, or the detail view.**
+As a user I can check/uncheck a contact as favourite directly from the list view, edit view, or the detail view.**

 Notes:

-- Favorite button acts like a checkbox but does not have to look like one.
+- favourite button acts like a checkbox but does not have to look like one.

 Confirmations:

-- Test that a contact checked as favorite is visible in the list of my favorites.
+- Test that a contact checked as favourite is visible in the list of my favourites.
-- Test that contact checked as favorite has the check active on the list view, edit view, and detail view.
+- Test that contact checked as favourite has the check active on the list view, edit view, and detail view.
-- Test that previously favorite contact can be made not-favorite.
+- Test that previously favourite contact can be made not-favourite.

 **1.4.
 As a user I can view my contacts in a list of all contacts and a list of my favourites.**

 Confirmations:

-- Test that by clicking on the favorite check it marks that contact as favorite.
+- Test that by clicking on the favourite check it marks that contact as favourite.
 - Test that by clicking on edit button an edit view is displayed for that contact.
 - Test that by clicking on delete button a delete confirmation dialog is displayed.
 - Test that first name, last name, profile photo, favourite check, edit button and delete button is displayed for each contact.